Grand Valley Police Department

-2.8.2: Meters: Vehicles parked at a paid meter do not require a permit.
+2.8.2: Meters and Pay Stations: Vehicles parked at a paid meter do not require a permit.
 Jammed, broken, failed or otherwise malfunctioning meters are considered no parking zones and should be reported to Campus Safety.
 Meters accept only U.S. coins.
 Parking permits are not valid at meters unless specifically designated.

 2.8.3: Overnight Visitors: Visitors staying on campus overnight (3:00 am-7:00 am) must obtain a parking permit from the Campus Safety office on that campus.
 Overnight visitors are limited to twenty overnight permits per year excluding weekends.
 Please see the Parking 411 www.gvsu.edu/parking for hours of enforcement.

 2.8.4: Fieldhouse/Recreation Members: Alumni and outside members can obtain a Fieldhouse parking permit by showing their current membership card and driver’s license to the Campus Safety office in Allendale.

 2.9: Parking for People with Disabilities: Disability parking is always enforced.
-A valid GVSU permit is required to accompany a handicap placard or plate.
-If handicap parking spaces are not available, the handicap permit holder may park at a meter (payment not required) or in a Faculty/Staff or Student lot only.
+A valid GVSU permit is required to accompany a disability placard or plate.
+If disability parking spaces are not available, the disability permit holder may park at a meter (payment not required) or in a Faculty/Staff or Student lot only.
 Parking in any other space is prohibited.
 Parking in disability spaces in pay station lots will require payment and is limited to a two hour stay.